 This course will explore the history and culture of African-Americans from the Colonial era to the Civil Rights decades of the mid-20th century.
 Careful attention will be paid to the Atlantic slave trade, slavery, emancipation, Reconstruction, the “Great Migration” of 1915–40, and the civil rights movements of the 1950s and ’60s.
 Offered in alternate years.

 Students must also complete another 16 hours.
 The remaining 16 hours may be fulfilled through any courses approved by the Director that dedicate at least 25 percent of semester coursework to African-American Studies.
-Courses may be taken in any sequence and vary from year to year.
+Some courses are pre-approved, such as those detailed below.
+Others vary semester to semester.

 Louwanda Evans joined the Department of Sociology and Anthropology in 2012.
 In the program, Louwanda teaches Introduction to Sociology, Research Methods & Statistics, The Many Dimensions of Poverty, and numerous other courses that focus on social inequality and criminology.
 Her newest course on poverty is directly connected to the Shepherd Higher Education Consortium on Poverty, an interdisciplinary program housed at Washington & Lee University that focuses on the eradication of poverty.
 This course also serves as the gateway course through which several Millsaps students enter a summer internship housed throughout the nation.